 19. Fort Canning Park - The Forbidden Hills

-Previously known as the “Forbidden hills”, is one of Singapore’s most significant historical landmarks.
+Previously known as the “Forbidden hills”, Fort Canning Park is one of Singapore’s most significant historical landmarks.
 Presently, it is surrounded by well-maintained parks and also houses a Christian cemetery on one end of the land.
+Fort Canning Park was once the residence of the kings of erstwhile Singapura.
+Legends have it that the 14th-century king of Temasek, Sultan Iskandar Shah once lived here but it was turned into a base of military operations for both the Colonial and later, the Japanese forces.

 Joggers who come to Ford Canning Park often, have claimed to have had weird sensations near them as if someone was breathing down their necks.
 Some have even complained of having a feeling that they were being watched and followed around.
 Beliefs It is believed that even today, the spirit of Sultan Iskandar Shah still lurks around the Park.
 Still doesn’t sound convincing enough?
 Visit the place yourself to experience the thrill, if you want to.